Ako31415/FIND-CIS-analysis/methylationAnalysis/README.md

-3. Create a plot investigating how consistent AMP classification is dependent on if a site is differentially methylated or not.
+3. Create a plot investigating if consistent AMP classification is dependent on if a site is differentially methylated or not.
 Only look at sites that vary between differential, and non-differential methylation throughout the population.

 Merge files of different lines (only shown for CG context here):